numerique-gouv/lasuite-landingpage/src/fonts/README.md

 > Glyphhanger is not integrated locally as it requires a few python dependencies… if needed, install glyphhanger locally on your machine to update the files.
 > Glyphhanger v5.0.0 was used.

-Command used to generate files in this folder:
+Command used to generate files in this folder (please update it as you add characters):

 ```bash
 # pwd = src/fonts